 Please do not ask your child to call home.
 Such calls often promote homesickness.
 In the case of an emergency or significant issue, we will contact you.
-If you have concerns, please contact DuBois Center.

 Final Words of Wisdom

 Your camper will likely be tired after their adventures at camp and may need additional rest after their stay.
 Try to ensure a lighter schedule for the next day or two after they return home.